Bracing Puppy Ears

 Text and photos by Melinda and Duane Sunnarborg.All rights reserved.

 Taping and bracing a collie puppy's ears does two things.
 First, taping the ear over helps keep its natural "break" (the place where the ear bends forward) flexible so that the ear cartilage does not become straight and stiff.
-Secondly, crossbracing or connecting the ears together encourages the puppy to hold his ears high on top of his head.
+Secondly, cross-bracing or connecting the ears together encourages the puppy to hold his ears high on top of his head.
 He will use the muscles on top of his head to pull his ears together to take the tension off of the brace.
 This strengthens these muscles and increases the likelihood that he will carry his ears properly as an adult.

 Below are step-by-step instructions with accompanying photos.
 Click on each small photo to see a more detailed enlargement.
 Use your browser's "Back" button to return to the text instructions.

 1. Moleskin.
 Suitable brands are Johnson & Johnson (Band-Aid) or Dr. Scholl's.
 It is most economical to purchase moleskin in 12" wide rolls as opposed to small, pre-cut sheets.
-You can purchase the Johnson & Johnson Brand in rolls.
-Their toll-free number is: 1-800-255-2500.
+You can purchase the Johnson & Johnson or similar brands in rolls.
+Small, pre-packaged sheets of Dr. Scholl's brand "Moleskin Plus" can be found in most drugstores.

 5. Cosmetic Puffs or Cotton Balls.The plain drugstore variety is fine.